rjonda/RemoteEV3/readme.md

 1) Right click bluetooth icon in taskbar
 2) Click Properties
 3) Open COM Ports tab
-4) There should be ports for your brick
+4) There should be ports for your brick.
 If they arent there, do following things:
-    a) Depending on your system connect to your brick (pair it with PC), reload COM Ports tab
+   1) Depending on your system connect to your brick (pair it with PC), reload COM Ports tab
-    b) Your brick must be connected by USB wire, not by bluetooth with your LEGO MINDSTORMS(c) software
+   2) Your brick must be connected by USB wire, not by bluetooth with your LEGO MINDSTORMS(c) software
-    c) Check, if your brick has bluetooth on and iPhone mode off, visibility on
+   3) Check, if your brick has bluetooth on and iPhone mode off, visibility on
-    d) Write me at jonashrosecky@gmail.com and I'll try to solve it ;)

 Have fun with tries ;)
 I'll be glad for to feedback...